AverageName/FastIm2Im/ASAPNet/README.md

 you can load the parameters used from training by specifying `--load_from_opt_file`.

 ## Metrics calculation
+In order to run metrics calculation you need to download segmentation model checkpoint and put in in the main folder.
+You should download drn-d-105-ms_cityscapes.pth model trained on Cityscapes from here: http://go.yf.io/drn-cityscapes-models.
 In order to calculate mIoU and FID place generated images and corresponding labels in two folders in one folder, for ex. results/images and results/labels.

 Then run